Revolutionizing Breast Cancer Support in Rwanda

 • Accurate national data is nearly nonexistent

-We change that by using AI to collect, analyze, and visualize real-time, multilingual, privacy-conscious data — tracking:
+We change that by collecting, analyzing, and visualizing real-time, multilingual, privacy-conscious data, tracking:

 • Screenings